 - % Done changed from 0 to 10

 The point is that the candidate value for floor should really be floor of primary component plus a very small epsilon.

 Perhaps look at the impl of

 myIsInteger to see how to proceed.

 What actually failed was a self test inside

 myFloor; maybe this should be an assertion?

-#4 Updated by John Abbott almost 2 years ago
+#4 Updated by John Abbott about 2 years ago

 - % Done changed from 10 to 20